Chicago Culinary Programs

 Associate in Applied Science in Culinary Arts

 This 4-semester program uses lectures, discussions and hands-on training to help students come away with real-life skills.
-Enrollees acquire management skills, learn to control costs, design menus and plan a business.
+Enrollees acquire management skills and learn to control costs, design menus and plan a business.
 They use nutrition knowledge and select ingredients that improve flavor to create healthy recipes.
 Some courses address methods for cooking with meats, seafood, eggs, milk, cheese and soups.

 Robert Morris University - Illinois